evolbioinfo/goalign/docs/commands/subseq.md

 or on a given sequence coordinate system without gaps (`--ref-seq`).
 It allows to extract sub alignment by just knowing coordinates on a given unaligned sequence.

-If the length l <0 , then the extracted sequences will be [start,alilength-l[ If the length l <0 and a reference sequence is given, the sub alignment will span [start,reflength-l[ of the ref sequence.
+If the length l == 0 , then the extracted sequences will be [start,alilength[ If the length l <  0 , then the extracted sequences will be [start,alilength-l[ If the length l <  0 and a reference sequence is given, the sub alignment will span [start,reflength-l[ of the ref sequence.

 For example: